underdoggum/seir_penguin_project_2/readme.md

 ## User Stories
  - This workout app allows a user to create workouts based on their personal preference
-  - It starts with a Day, which has one of three types of exercises (A, B, or C)
+ - It starts with a Day, which has one of three types of exercises (Pull, Push, or Legs)
-  - Then, a user can choose from a list of pre-filled exercises to perform (or create a new exercise), and when choosing, the exercises show a form for entering in their performed weight, number of sets, and number of reps (the numbers for weight/sets/reps are also suggested in the exercise submission form)
+ - Then, a user can choose from a list of pre-filled exercises to perform (or edit them), and when choosing, the exercises show a form for entering in their performed weight, number of sets, and number of reps (the numbers for weight/sets/reps are also suggested in the exercise submission form)
    - A user must be able to easily navigate the tree of Days/Workouts/Exercises from any given location in the app
+#### Special Features
+ - Users can change individual exercises and check their form beforehand via the quick YouTube video link beside the exercise

 ## Models
  - Day:
     - day number ("Day 1", "Day 2", ad infinitum)
     - workout type ("Workout A", "Workout B", or "Workout C")
-    - Exercises (an array of exercises from the Exercise Schema below)
+    - exercises (an array of exercises from the Exercise Schema below)
+    - username (for making days depend on the user logged in)

  - Exercise (a child of the current Day's "workout type"):
     - name of exercise
     - weight number
     - sets number
     - reps number
+    - day (with ObjectID pointing to the Day model above)

+ - User:
+    - username
+    - password

 #### Example
 ```